Wire Brushes: Common Problems and How to Fix Them

 3. Rapid Wear Of A Brush

-Rapid wear is the term used to describe the quick degradation of a wire brush wherein the bristles can break, severely worn or get distorted in a short span of use.
-This can lead to decreasing the lifespan of a brush and increase operating expenses.
+Rapid wear is the term used to describe the quick degradation of a wire brush wherein the bristles can break, become severely worn, or get distorted in a short span of use.
+This can lead to decreasing the lifespan of a brush and increasing operating expenses.
 The following are the factors that cause rapid wear of wire brushes:

-- Compatibility Of Brush & Material: using the incorrect brush for specific materials can cause rapid wear.
+- Compatibility of Brush and Material: Using the incorrect brush for specific materials can cause rapid wear.

 TROUBLESHOOTING STEPS

-- Ensure to choose the correct wire material for the surface
+- Ensure you choose the correct wire material for the surface

 - Ensure that your brush and material are not too hot.
 Take a break from the process and let the brushes or material cool down to prevent rapid wear.